-Stockholder proposals for inclusion in our proxy materials relating to our 2012 annual meeting of stockholders must be received by us at our executive offices no later than January 3, 2012 or, if the date of that meeting is more than 30 calendar days before or after June 8, 2012, a reasonable time before we begin to print and mail our proxy materials with respect to that meeting.
+Stockholder proposals for inclusion in our proxy materials relating to our 2013 annual meeting of stockholders must be received by us at our executive offices no later than December 27, 2013 or, if the date of that meeting is more than 30 calendar days before or after May 30, 2013, a reasonable time before we begin to print and mail our proxy materials with respect to that meeting.

 In addition, our by-laws provide that a stockholder desiring to bring business before any meeting of stockholders or to nominate any person for election to the Board of Directors must give timely written notice to our secretary in accordance with the procedural requirements set forth in our by-laws.
 In the case of a regularly scheduled annual meeting, written notice must be delivered to or mailed and received at our principal executive offices not less than 60 days nor more than 90 days before the scheduled annual meeting, must describe the business to be brought before the meeting and must provide specific information about the stockholder, other supporters of the proposal, their stock ownership and their interest in the proposed business.
-For example, if we were to hold our 2012 annual meeting on May 2, 2012, in order to bring an item of business before the 2012 annual meeting in accordance with our by-laws, a stockholder would be required to have delivered the requisite notice of that item of business to us on or after February 2, 2012 and not later than March 3, 2012.
-If we hold our 2012 annual meeting before May 2, 2012, and if we give less than 70 days' notice or prior public disclosure of the date of that meeting, then the stockholder's notice must be delivered to or mailed and received at our principal executive offices not later than the close of business on the tenth day after the earlier of (1) the day on which we mailed notice of the date of the meeting and (2) the day on which we publicly disclosed the date of the meeting.
+For example, if we were to hold our 2013 annual meeting on May 1, 2013, in order to bring an item of business before the 2013 annual meeting in accordance with our by-laws, a stockholder would be required to have delivered the requisite notice of that item of business to us on or after February 1, 2013 and not later than March 1, 2013.
+If we hold our 2013 annual meeting before May 1, 2013, and if we give less than 70 days' notice or prior public disclosure of the date of that meeting, then the stockholder's notice must be delivered to or mailed and received at our principal executive offices not later than the close of business on the tenth day after the earlier of (1) the day on which we mailed notice of the date of the meeting.